Sia’s “Nostalgic for the Present Tour” is conceptual and unforgettable

 we_are_born

-Sia’s We are Born album cover, released in June 2010.
+Sia’s We Are Born album cover, released in June 2010.

 sia-this-is-acting-cover-bb3-billboard-650